JustBlackBird/gulp-phpcs/README.md

 The name or path of the coding standard to use.

 This option is equivalent to Code Sniffer `--standard="<standard>"` option.

+### phpcs.reporter(name)

+Loads one of the reporters that shipped with the plugin (see below).

+#### name

+Type `String`

+The name of the reporter that should be loaded.

+## Reporters

+The plugin only pass files through PHP Code Sniffer.
+To process the results of the check one should use a reporter.
+Reporters are plugins too, so one can pipe a files stream to them.
+Several repotrers can be used on a stream, just like any other plugins.

+These reporters are shipped with the plugin:

+1. Fail reporter - fails if a problem was found.
+Use `phpcs.reporter('fail')` to load it.

+2. Log reporter - outputs all problems to the console.
+Use `phpcs.reporter('log')` to load it.

 ## License